Decade 1710-1719

 Carlevarijs favorite topic was the Molo, this very prestigious wharf access to the Venetian splendor.
 The monumental group is a textbook case for the practice of perspective, used with utmost care for accentuating the realism.

-A view of the Molo looking west, with the side of the Doge's Palace and the Church of the Salute in the distance, is for sale by Christie's in New York on January 26.
+A view of the Molo looking west, with the side of the Doge's Palace and the Church of the Salute in the distance, was sold for $ 4M from a lower estimate of $ 3.5M by Christie's on January 26, 2011.
 The animation is both intense (although a little stereotypical) and distant, making it particularly pleasant.
+This large oil on canvas, 102 x 175 cm, had been sold in 1718 to an English traveler.

 1718-1722 Fruits and Flowers by Jan van Huysum

-2006 SOLD for £ 3.26M including premium by Sotheby's
+2006 SOLD for £ 3.26M by Sotheby's

 Justus dies in 1716.
 Jan van Huysum tries the oil on copper and adds the fruits.
 His quest for realism includes a great attention to botany, of which his brother will soon become one of the best illustrators.
 Naturalism prevails over symbolism.
 Jan thus demonstrates his talent and soon has an international clientele.

-An oil on panel 80 x 60 cm was sold for £ 3.26M including premium by Sotheby's on July 5, 2006, lot 37.
+An oil on panel 80 x 60 cm was sold for £ 3.26M by Sotheby's on July 5, 2006, lot 37.
 It was painted between 1718 and 1722, a period of transition in Jan's art before he breaks with tradition by opting for lighter backgrounds.

 Fruits in a wide variety of types and colors are placed on a ledge next to a nest filled with eggs.
 This very dense composition is completed by flowers and leaves in the upper part.